 “Halafu, zile magari za Dandora mtu hupandia wapi?”

-“Utaenda hivi hadi pale utapata junction,” he points ahead, “utaona magari ziko na hii pande ya chini zikiitana.”
-His motions downwards.
+“Utaenda hivi hadi pale utapata junction,” he motions down into the dark street, “utaona magari ziko na hii pande ya chini zikiitana.”

 “Eeh… Utaziona tu.”